Philipwur/MSc-Thesis/README.md

 - tested speed of vector lattice generation method (is about 225% faster with lattice vectors)
 - tested irreducible parameter space using lattice vectors

+w3
+- optimised runtime of 3D-3D
+- ran benchmarks
+- calculating high resolution sims
+- thought about parallelism
+  - there is no reason for there to be perfect periodicity because the key element in calculating the alpha is the euclidian distance between points.
+When you distort the lattice to that extent, the average distance between the points will increase, which in turn will lower the alpha.
+The critical density calculation is not the problem.
+- read up on eigenvalues
+- do average distance calculation for x = 0.5 and x = 1.5 etc
 ## Notes

 just random stuff for me, not rigourously checked